mitogen-hq/mitogen/docs/api.rst

     **Context Factories**

+    .. method:: fork (new_stack=False, debug=False, profiling=False)

+        Construct a context on the local machine by forking the current process.
+The associated stream implementation is
+        :py:class:`mitogen.fork.Stream`.

+        :param bool new_stack:
+            If :py:data:`True`, arrange for the local thread stack to be discarded, by forking from a new thread.
+Aside from clean tracebacks, this has the effect of causing objects referenced by the stack to cease existing in the child.

+        :param bool debug:
+            Same as the `debug` parameter for :py:meth:`local`.

+        :param bool profiling:
+            Same as the `profiling` parameter for :py:meth:`local`.

     .. method:: local (remote_name=None, python_path=None, debug=False, connect_timeout=None, profiling=False, via=None)

-        Arrange for a context to be constructed on the local machine, as an immediate subprocess of the current process.
-The associated stream implementation is :py:class:`mitogen.master.Stream`.
+        Construct a context on the local machine as a subprocess of the current process.
+The associated stream implementation is
+        :py:class:`mitogen.master.Stream`.

         :param str remote_name:
             The ``argv[0]`` suffix for the new process.
 If `remote_name` is